 Once we have a design that works aesthetically as well as functionally, our design team will work on producing bending jigs and engineering components that ensure product consistency.
 It’s a long process but very worthwhile in the end".

-How did you name the Loer Pendant?
+How did you name the Loer Lighting Range?

-TR: "We like to make sure the name really suits the design, connects with the original concept and has ties to our coastal studio location in Cornwall.
+DT: "We like to make sure the name really suits the design, connects with the original concept and has ties to our coastal studio location in Cornwall.
 ‘Loer’ means ‘Moon’ in Cornish and consequently we felt the name suited the finished product rather well.

 There’s a fair amount of research that goes into selecting new product names to ensure they’ll work on the market and lots of discussion around the studio to see what fits.
 Our whole team agreed on Loer and liked the connotations of the word and what it symbolised".

-TR: "With the successful launch of our Ash Accessories collection back at the start of the year, we’ve really enjoyed experimenting with the properties of ash wood.
+TR: "With the success of our Ash Accessories collection back at the start of the year, we’ve really enjoyed experimenting with the properties of ash wood.
 Sustainability is really important to us, so using ash wood for the Loer was the obvious choice as it’s the fastest growing hard wood and also self-seeding, which means it grows in plentiful supply.
 Ash is also a durable and supple material, allowing the tight bend of the Loer to hold its shape and be a striking feature as well as a structural element.

 Which rooms or spaces do you feel the Loer best lends itself to?

-TR: "The Loer is such a versatile design it could be utilised in a number of rooms, spaces and property styles.
+DT: "The Loer is such a versatile design it could be utilised in a number of rooms, spaces and property styles.
 I imagine it would look great in a bedroom as an alternative to a bedside table light, but equally look striking when hung in clusters in an open living space, above a dining table or kitchen island".